-The wildly romantic castle of the Ehrenberg Knights, with its unsophisticated beauty, offers a wealth of charms: neither the small nor the big guests of the castle can escape the defiant defenses of their towering towers, the romanticism of their picturesque corners, the magic of their gradual awakening from the slumber.
-We follow the commandment of knightly hospitality and invite you to come, stay and enjoy!
+The wildly romantic castle of the Ehrenberg Knights, with its unsophisticated beauty, offers a wealth of charms: we invite you to come, stay and enjoy!

 History of the Ehrenburg